gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 This Spotify Script Is Created For Research Purposes Only, I Repeat, I'm Not Responsible For The Use Of The Script.  © gaezvr This Script Is Intended For Mobile Use Specially But Works On Every Type Of Device.

-Feel Free To Start The Repository!
+Feel Free To Star The Repository!

 ======================================